Best VPNs for torrenting safely in 2021

 The provider doesn't overlook safety measures, either.
 Surfshark has a kill switch that turns off your connection as soon as the link between your device and VPN servers is disrupted.
 They even allow switching between AES-256-GCM and Chacha20Poly1305 encryption ciphers, unbreakable even with the most powerful modern hardware.

-They also apply the same quality standards to their server fleet, so they’re not using any hard drives.
+They also apply the same quality standards to their server fleet, so they're not using any hard drives.
 All of their servers run on RAM-only memory, which means that no logs can be saved to be retrieved later.
+There's also advanced DNS leak protection added on top.
 So, your identity is as safe as it can be.

 You can choose from their fleet of 3000+ servers across 65 countries.
 This provides enough variety for different use cases.